An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Discretizing via the HPS method

 \subsection{Communication between leaf boxes}

-While the previous section provides a local discretization, it does not provide a way for the leaves (elements) to communicate information.
-The HPS method communicates information between elements by enforcing conditions on the continuity of the approximate solution and its flux through shared boundaries.
+While the previous section provides a local discretization, it does not provide a way for the leaves (elements) to communicate information between each other.
+As mentioned previously, the HPS method communicates information between elements by enforcing conditions on the continuity of the approximate solution and its flux through shared boundaries.
 For Helmholtz problems, this is done via continuity of impedance boundary data.
 In other words, the incoming impedance data for one element is equal to (less a sign) the outgoing impedance data from its neighbor along the shared face.
-Incoming and outgoing impedance boundary data and the relationship are defined as follows:
+Incoming and outgoing impedance boundary data and the relationship are defined as follows: \begin{definition} Fix $\eta \in \mathbb{C}$, and $\mathbb{R}(\eta) \ne 0$.
+Let